Scheduled Special Issues

 The overall goal of this Special Issue is to gather contributions discussing the challenges and opportunities in measuring and modeling CH4 and N2O fluxes using the new available instrumentation.
 We encourage contributions that discuss the role of non-CO2 greenhouse gases to global biogeochemical cycles and planetary radiative forcing.
 This is a unique chance to cross compare the contribution of these non-CO2 gases to the carbon budget of the biosphere, and to quantify the full global warming potential (GWP) of terrestrial and aquatic ecosystems worldwide.
 This Special issue is linked to the goals of GHG-Europe and of the WP2 of the ABBA (COST Action ES0804), and to the Integrated Carbon Observation System (ICOS) aiming at harmonizing and integrating trace gas flux measurements around the globe.

-The EU Project SHIVA (Stratospheric Ozone: Halogen Impacts in a Varying Atmosphere) (ACP/BG/OS Inter-Journal SI)
+The EU Project SHIVA (Stratospheric Ozone: Halogen Impacts in a Varying Atmosphere) (ACP/AMT/BG/OS Inter-Journal SI)

 The EU project SHIVA (Stratospheric Ozone: Halogen Impacts in a Varying Atmosphere) was initiated by a larger international consortium, in order to study the contribution of mostly naturally emitted halogenated very short-lived substances (VSLS) to the stratospheric inventory of ozone destroying halogens.
 Today the SHIVA consortium comprises about 120 full or associated partners coming from 19 institutions in 9 countries.